Lovecraft has never been so adorable.

 - Some species of Heartless, Unversed and Dream Eaters from Kingdom Hearts fall into this trope.
 All are Eldritch Abominations; some happen to be adorable.

-- Kirby, at least according to Kirby of the Stars.
+- Kirby, at least according to Kirby: Right Back at Ya!.
 Also, Gooey from the games, who is a piece of Dark Matter who broke off, turned good, and became Kirby's friend.

 - Desco of Disgaea 4: A Promise Unforgotten, currently serving to illustrate this trope.
 A man-made Eldritch Abomination, she was created because her father is a Mad Scientist and her "older sister" had ambitions to take over the world at the age of 4.
 Desco herself, besides wanting to make Bis Sis' dream come true, has her own goal of becoming a "Last Boss".